una-language/una-language/example/console/readme.md

 # Console Application Example

-This example contains Sova common syntax constructions
+This example contains Sova common syntax constructions.

 To launch this example you need to do the following: